DevilDimon/swift-3ds-examples/README.md

 ```

 * Navigate to the folder with an example and execute `make`.
 The new `*.3dsx` file should appear, which is the program executable Swift on 3DS!
+* You can also try the Xcode project – open the project and Build.
+It is not tested to work outside my machine.

 # Running